DasoTD/GO_CYPHER/README.md

 THEN, proceed to create a user_test.go file in the sqlc folder of db folder.

 CREATE USER create and login API and test, remember not to return the users hashed password among the the response

+IMPLEMENT TOKEN BASED AUTHENTICATION using PASETO and JWT The TOKEN is of 3 part the first part is: (base64 encoded not encrypted)
+    THE HEADER: which contain the algorithm and the type THE PAYLOAD: which contain the user id , email, username, expired_at  and other credential THE VERIFY SIGNATURE: only server has the secret to sign the token

+Now create a token folder

+create maker.go and create the MAKER interface create payload.go which house the PAYLOAD struct and the newPayload func create jwt_maker.go file that house JWTMaker struct, NewJWTMaker func that returns MAKER interface
+    REMEMBER to implement the method in the MAKER interface on the JWTMaker struct

+To Integrate the Token on the Login and other API:
+    add the tokenMaker to ther server struct in server.go of api folder create a new tokenMaker object tokenMaker, err := token.NewPasetoMaker(config.TokenSymmetricKey) pass the config to the NewServer func and add it to the SERVER struct